Template API Reference

 }

 The id field lets you define a custom identifier, also known as a Code Connect ID, for this template.
 You can use any string value you choose - this ID is how other templates will find and reference this instance using methods like findConnectedInstance(id).
-This is particularly useful when you need to:

 The metadata field contains optional display settings: